Karehana Bay

 Karehana Bay is the site of a fine sediment beach, the Plimmerton Boating Club (since 1925), Karehana Park and the Karehana Bay Scenic Reserve.

 Name

 The bay and the adjacent residential area are named after Whakataki Karehana, a Ngāti Toa chief who lived in the area up until the 1890s.
-The name was assigned to the area by the Hutt County Council in 1923.
-The name Karehana Bay has been depicted in maps and survey plans since 1952 and Karehana Bay (suburb) was first named as a separate suburb from Plimmerton in Department of Lands and Survey maps in 1965.
-It continues to appear in Land Information New Zealand topographical maps, along with the bay.
+The name "Karehana Bay" was assigned to the area by the Hutt County Council in 1923.
+The name has appeared in maps and survey plans since 1952, and the Karehana Bay residential area was first labelled as a separate suburb (distinct from Plimmerton) in Department of Lands and Survey maps in 1965.
+The suburb name continues to appear in Land Information New Zealand (LINZ) topographical maps, along with the bay.
 However, in 2011 the New Zealand Geographic Board accepted a Porirua City Council proposal to amalgamate the recorded names of "Karehana Bay" and "Plimmerton" under the official name "Plimmerton".

 History

 Karehana Bay was the site of Motuhara Pā, which may have predated the arrival of Ngāti Toa in the 1820s.
 Archaeological finds suggest that prior to the Ngäti Toa occupation it was a small kāinga with associated urupā (burial ground).
 Te Rauparaha's canoe, Te Ahu a Tūranga, landed at Motuhara.
 When Te Rauparaha was seized from Taupo Village in 1846, Motuhara, along with Hongoeka, was also searched.
 And when he was being taken to HMS Driver, he called out for help from Motuhara.

 Ownership of the surrounding Motuhara Block was investigated by the Native Land Court of New Zealand in 1871 and resulted in individual title over the block being issued to a group of Ngāti Toa: Ropata Hurumutu, Te Karehana Te Weta, Te Horo Hawea, Piripi Poutini, Te Karina Tuhaia, Hoani Warena, Pene Koti Te Teka, Wiremu Nera Te Kauae and Wi Parata.
 Te Karira Tuhaia died around 1875, and ownership passed to Raiha Prosser.
 By the 1890s, Te Karehana Whakataki was described as living alone at Motuhara, and by 1894 he had moved to Takapūwāhia.

 The coastal area around Plimmerton, including Karehana Bay, began to be developed in the late 19th and early 20th century.
 In 1905 George Troup purchased 365 acres of the Motuhara Block.
 In the following years, Troup subdivided a large area of Karehana Bay and laid out several of its roads, including Cluny, Gordon, Airlie and Ogilvie roads.
 At that time the subdivision was known as the Plimmerton Extension, with the first auction of the land held on 26 January 1909.
 A further auction of 100 properties was held on 6 March 1912.
 Early baches were owned by Ernest Gyton and Frederick Bilton.